rowingdude/analyzeMFT/README.md

 AnalyzeMFT is a Python script designed to translate the NTFS Master File Table (MFT) into a human-readable and searchable format, such as CSV.
 This tool is useful for digital forensics, file system analysis, and understanding the structure of NTFS volumes.

+## AnalyzeMFT Derivatives

+Rather than clutter up the main project with features people may not want, I will be releasing two sister projects this week:

+1. AnalyzeMFT-SQLite which adds SQL tables as an export option.
+I found that when working with very large MFT files, it's often easier to get them into a database such as SQLite or PostgreSQL and perform queries/searches using those tools.
+This also lets us cut down on the total size of the eventual export with large MFT files because we can reuse values and attributes.

+2. CanalyzeMFT - This is a C/C++ port of the project.
+The goal is to increase the performance on *nix systems (or Windows if you want to build it there).
+I'm aiming to leave out system dependent libraries (cough Windows.h) so it's easily built everywhere.

 ## Features

 - Parse NTFS MFT files